Guam activists urge Ninth Circuit to revive environmental claims against Air Force

 by Candace Cheung, Court House News, October 6, 2023

-HONOLULU (CN) — A Guam nonprofit asked a Ninth Circuit panel Friday to reinstate its claims against the U.S. Air Force over the military’s continued practice of setting off waste munitions on a culturally significant Guam beach.
+HONOLULU (CN) — A Guam nonprofit asked a Ninth Circuit panel on Friday morning to reinstate its claims against the U.S. Air Force over the military’s continued practice of setting off waste munitions on a culturally significant Guam beach.

-Prutehi Litekyan: Save Ritidian, a Guam organization fighting against the militarization of Guam and native CHamoru lands and culture, claim in a 2022 lawsuit that the Air Force and the Department of Defense violated the National Environmental Policy Act when they submitted an application in 2021 to renew a permit to open detonate around 30,000 pounds and open burn 5,000 pounds of waste munitions.
+Prutehi Litekyan: Save Ritidian, a Guam organization fighting against militarization of Guam and native CHamoru lands and culture, claim in a 2022 lawsuit that the Air Force and the Department of Defense violated the National Environmental Policy Act when they submitted an application in 2021 to renew a permit to open detonate around 30,000 pounds and open burn 5,000 pounds of waste munitions.

 U.S. District Judge Frances M. Tydingco-Gatewood dismissed the suit in October 2022, finding Prutehi Litekyan did not have standing to dispute the submission of the application itself, as it was not a final agency action that could have triggered National Environmental Policy Act analysis.